cognaclee/Point2Quad/README.md

 	```
 2. **Do

-3. (Optional) You can use the script [m2h5.py](./datasets/m2h5.py) to convert the original .m file into an .h5 file.
-However, if you're using the data we provide, you can skip this step.
+3. Use the script [m2h5.py](./datasets/m2h5.py) to convert the original .m file into an .h5 file for training.
 ### Run Point2Quad
 1. **Train**